Headset is not turning on?

 Check if you need any Windows Updates, you will need Windows 10 1809 build or higher

-If of all these things are still causing an issue, please reach out to hp.com/support for hardware replacements.
+If of all these things are still causing an issue and your headset is not turning on, please reach out to hp.com/support for hardware replacements.
 Unfortunately, we cannot complete any hardware replacement on the software developer's portal or software support pages.